-3.6.4 Transparency
+3.6.5 Transparency

 In line with the Treaty establishing the Energy Community and with the decision of the Permanent High Level Group Ministerial Council of June 24, 2015, the Republic of Serbia assumed an obligation to transpose the EU Transparency Regulation 543/2013 into national legislation.
 This Regulation defines the data and deadlines within which these data should be published in order to increase the electricity market transparency.
 In line with the Energy Law, this Regulation is transposed into our legal framework by having the Assembly of the Joint Stock Company "Elektromreza Srbije" Beograd adopted Rules on Publication of Key Market Data which were approved by the Agency Council on the session held on December 9, 2016.
 These rules establish obligations of the electricity transmission system operator, electricity distribution system operator, closed electricity distribution system operator, electricity producer and final customer related to the publication of all relevant data on consumption, transmission, production and balancing market.
 All key market data, except for those defined in transitory and final provisions, are published on the ENTSO-E transparency platform (EMFIP - Electricity Market Fundamental Information Platform on the website https://transparency.entsoe.eu) in line with deadlines defined by these Rules.
-In 2019, EMS JSC submitted 99% of the total number of data defined by the EU Regulation 543/2013 on transparency on the EMFIP platform (only data on production per generator are still not published).
-In 2019, Rules on the Publication of Key Market Data were harmonized with amendments to guidelines for the implementation of the EU Regulation 543/2013 which were adopted by ENTSO-E. In August 2019, Agency Council approved amended Rules on Publication of Key Market Data which were published on the website of EMS JSC and of the Agency and which came into force on September 1, 2019.
+In 2020, EMS JSC submitted 99% of the total number of data defined by the EU Regulation 543/2013 on transparency on the EMFIP platform (only data on production per generator are still not published).
+As of September 1, 2019, Rules on the Publication of Key Market Data which are harmonized with amendments to guidelines for the implementation of the EU Regulation 543/2013 which were adopted by ENTSO-E are applicable.

-3.6.5 Regional coupling
+3.6.6 Regional coupling